alphatrann/invoicely/README.md

 > [!CAUTION]
 > This project has been greatly simplifed from the original repository for local use.
 Authentication is omitted, databases and file storage run locally in Docker containers.

+This is a forked version of [invoicely.gg](https://invoicely.gg), an app that helps craft beautiful invoices.
+However, the tech stack only consists of open-source technologies.
+Authentication has been removed for personal use.

-> The original repository is available [here](https://github.com/legions-developer/invoicely).
+The original repository is available [here](https://github.com/legions-developer/invoicely).

 ## 🚀 Quick Start